 The correction of the problem of when the air compressor trips the breaker on restart becomes increasing complex once these earlier tests have been made.
 One of the more complex tests is that of testing the capacitors.

-Please see the pages on this site that describe what the capacitors are – if you don’t know – and those about how to test them.
+If useful for you, please follow this link to our page that describe what the capacitors are and about how to test them.

 Compressor motor windings shorting?
 In our opinion the next component that will be suspect when the compressor trips the breaker on restart are the motor windings shorting, or any of the electrical connections inside the motor that may be shorting and the sudden flow of electricity to ground pulls too many amps.